AUSA Annual General Meeting

 What happens when I arrive to the meeting?

-Students are encouraged to arrive at 5pm.
-The meeting is scheduled to start at 5:30pm.
+Students are encouraged to arrive about 5 minutes before the meeting.
+The meeting is scheduled to start at 4pm.
 More information coming soon...

 What is the Trustee Board?

 In accordance with the constitution, AUSA is governed by a Board of Trustees.
 The board is responsible for the legal, financial and strategic management of the association and managing the affairs of the association in a professional manner.
 The Trustee Board meets five times a year and receives reports on AUSA’s work from the association’s staff and Officers.
 The board is made up of the five Sabbatical Officers, four student trustees, one University nominated trustee and three external trustees.
 Find more information on the Trustee Board page.

 What is the difference between a GM and an AGM?

 As a registered charity, AUSA must hold an Annual General Meeting once a year per the constitution, where the association needs to present its annual accounts.
 Whereas an AGM has a precise function and takes place annually, general meetings (GM) can be held at any point and for various reasons.
 In 2018-2019 there were two general meetings and one has been held during 2019-2020.